 This second edition of the magazine Battles That Changed the World is about decisive battles that have altered the course of history.
 This time the focus is on Hastings 1066, Waterloo in 1815 and Stalingrad 1942 – 1943.

 Each battle is introduced by an outline of the war from which it has been taken with a short narrative of the course of the battle itself.
 The main commanders are reviewed as also the typical experience of the combatants.
 The Battlefield Tour reviews each battle from a ‘Then and Now’ perspective viewing the field in a three-dimensional perspective, as in the previous issue.
 Battlefield Detective articles examine controversies and the Hollywood reviews once again assess how successfully popular feature films that have portrayed these epic events.

 Robert Kershaw is a former Para, having joined the Parachute Regiment in 1973, commanded 10 Para and left as a full Colonel in 2006.
 His active service includes tours in Northern Ireland, the first Gulf War (during which he was awarded the US Bronze Star) and Bosnia.

-He is now a professional writer and has written nine highly praised books of military history.
+He is now a professional writer and has written twelve highly praised books of military history.
 He has been interviewed on numerous TV documentaries and has published articles in the Times, Sunday Times, Telegraph, Mail and Express.
 He recently edited Paradata, an online encyclopaedia covering the living history of British Airborne Forces, which won the Outstanding Achievement Award in the Military category of the 2008 Interactive Media Awards.
 Kershaw has led site-specific battlefield touring groups across the world, including at Waterloo.
 He has also given lectures at the National Army, Airborne and Tank Museums and aboard the Queen Elizabeth cruise liner.